Kastobi/ci_ms2_aggregator/README.md

 As a…

 #### front-end development student...

-1. I want to learn the best technology to foster my career.
+I want to learn the best technology to foster my career.
 I have difficulties to decide which is the most relevant technology, because I lack the experience to evaluate the quality of software libraries.
-   -> Depended on Experience of others
+-> Basic Assumption: Depending on the experience of others

-2. I want to use the experience of many professionals (not just one subjective opinion) to create a shortlist of libraries to research.
+1. I want to use the experience of many professionals (not just one subjective opinion) to create a shortlist of libraries to research.
    -> GitHub Stars as metric

-3. I want to get a feeling about the different trends of the libraries on my shortlist, because I don't want to accidentally select the technology, which will be obsolete before I get relevant experience with it.
+2. I want to get a feeling about the different trends of the libraries on my shortlist, because I don't want to accidentally select the technology, which will be obsolete before I get relevant experience with it.
    -> Google Trends timeline

-4. I don't want to miss the library which is a perfect fit for my needs, because I did my research only on the superstar of the bunch.
+3. I don't want to miss the library which is a perfect fit for my needs, because I did my research only on the superstar of the bunch.
    -> Selection and comparison by tags/keywords

-5. I have to do research on my shortlist, to find my best fit.
+4. I have to do research on my shortlist, to find my best fit.
 The evaluation of the relevance in my region is possible with Google Trends, the technical research is best done on the repositories.
    -> Include Links to both